 You will learn to love dal bhat.
 This is the national dish of Nepal and the undisputed king of the trail.
 It’s a big pile of rice with a bowl of lentil soup, some curried vegetables, and a little pickle.
 The best part is it’s all you can eat.
 They will keep refilling your plate until you burst.
 "Dal Bhat Power, 24 Hour" is a real thing.

 For breakfast, you’ll be eating boiled eggs, Tibetan bread, soups, or pancakes.
-For dinner and lunch, if you don’t want to eat dal bhat, there will be very little options like momo, noodles, fried rice or fried noodles.
-All the foods are fresh and served warm.
+For dinner and lunch, if you don’t want to eat dal bhat, there will be very few options like momo, noodles, fried rice or fried noodles.
+All the food is fresh and served warm.

 ABC Trek Difficulty